yeuchi/ColorMapping/README.md

 # About

 Used to worked with 2-4D graphics at Jostens with Adobe Flash / Flex and C#.\
-Since Flash is no more, this is an exercise in javascript to render a simple triangle -- if GPU (OpenGL) is not available.
+Since Flash is no more, this is an exercise in javascript to render a simple triangle -- if GPU (OpenGL) is not available. \
+Amazing - the same technique applies for color management - mapping.

 # References